 Back at our university, we organized a brainstorm session.
 We came up with many ideas to promote or change the safety passport: from billboards to theatre performances and from posters to virtual reality.
 We prioritized the ideas, selected our best and favorites, and started working on three concepts.

-During the interviews, we found that employees were not interested in a booklet.
+During the interviews, we found that employees were not really interested in a booklet.
 One employee said:

 Because jobs at the Air Force can be very different - and each job has different relevant security issues -,